saxix/django-concurrency/docs/middleware.rst

 You can globally intercept :ref:`RecordModifiedError` adding :ref:`concurrency.middleware.ConcurrencyMiddleware <concurrencymiddleware>` to your :setting:`MIDDLEWARE_CLASSES`.
-Each time a ``RecordModifiedError`` is raised a go up to the ConcurrencyMiddleware the handler defined in :setting:`CONCURRENCY_HANDLER409` is invoked.
+Each time a ``RecordModifiedError`` is raised it goes up to the ConcurrencyMiddleware and the handler defined in :setting:`CONCURRENCY_HANDLER409` is invoked.

 **Example**